 de Cindy Shlaustas N9CAS

 Cindy N9CAS is looking for about 15 hams to volunteer for the Lions Club 5K run.
 It will be starting at Richard’s High School on 107th and Central Ave. in Oak Lawn.
-It should go from 8AM-11:30 AM.
+It should go from 8AM-12 PM.

 Volunteers can contact Cindy N9CAS at (708) 829-9637.
 She will have a signup sheet at the meeting.